wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'spiteful',
   ];
    gen_data['barbazuquest'] = [
-    'massacre the members of a {cult} Cult',
+    'massacre the members of a{cult} Cult',
     'corral runaway Lemures',
     'battle against the forces of the Abyss',
     'find and capture {1d10hexes} demon cultist',